 Freelance photographers have to learn to protect themselves while making money and doing what they love; that is, clicking the camera away!
 One way of protecting yourself is by studying the photography contract sample and learning how to write one.
 The sample can be the difference between profits and massive losses.
-It can determine the direction the rest of your freelancing career in photography take.
+It can determine the direction the rest of your freelancing career in photography takes.
 Making good money without a contract is hard.

 While you trust that your client will pay you on time, and do their part as expected, they may just turn you down when you least expect.
 You’ve not met them before, and so, how can you trust them without a contract?
 Therefore, as a photography freelancer, you aren’t safe working without a binding agreement.
 Both you and the client need to define your responsibilities and your boundaries.
 Again, as a freelancer, you need to let your client know the limit of your services, to avoid handling tasks that the client isn’t going to pay for.

 A photography contract sample guides you on what your contract needs to look like.
 From the structure to the content.
 Most of these samples are done by experts, and, therefore, you won’t miss out on the most important details.
+Some of them belong to top freelance photographers who’ve made it in the freelance world.
+However, not all are of high quality, and so, before you settle on a specific photography contract sample, make sure it’s of high quality.
+If you’re not able to tell, seek help from an expert to help you choose from the available photography contract examples.

 Here’s what the photography contract sample can bring to your attention and that of the client.